SimoneRomero/hadoop-tests/README.md

 The three questions that you have to answer about this data set are:

-	1.Find the sales by product category across all of our stores.
+1. Find the sales by product category across all of our stores.
 	* sales-per-category folder.
 	* The result file has the format: "category" "total-sales"
 2. Find the monetary value for the highest individual sale for each separate store.
 	* highest-value folder.
 	* The result file has the format: "store" "total-sales"
 3. Find the total sales value across all the stores, and the total number of sales.
 Assume there is only one reducer.
 	* total-sales folder
 	* The result file has the format: "number-sales" "total-sales"
 4. Find the mean (average) of sales for each weekday.
 	* average-sales folder
 	* The result file has the format: "weekday" "total-sales" "number-sales" "average"

 Format of each line from "purchases.txt" is: